East County News

-The East County News (known as the Brentwood News) was a weekly newspaper based in Brentwood, California, United States.
+The East County News was a weekly newspaper based in Brentwood, California, United States.
 It was published by the Bay Area News Group (BANG), a subsidiary of MediaNews Group.
-Founded in 1914, the Brentwood News was East Contra Costa's largest newspaper until it was replaced by the Brentwood Press in the early 2000s.
-The newspaper currently publishes an edition every Friday as weekly community supplements of the East Bay Times.
+Founded in 1914 as the Brentwood News, the newspaper currently publishes an edition every Friday as weekly community supplements of the East Bay Times.

 History

 On June 26, 1914, J.B.
+Dickson, formerly of the Manteca Enterprise, published the first edition of the Brentwood News in Brentwood, California.
+That November, Dickson sold the paper to Richard S. Holden, who installed Charles W. Downs as editor.
+In March 1915, Holden expanded the News to an 8-page, 5-column weekly.
+At that time J.J.
+McCulloch was editor.

-Dickson started publishing the Brentwood News.
-In 1920, he sold the Brentwood News to Sam Hill, who remained at the newspaper for 11 years.
-In 1931, Edgar Allen purchased the newspaper from Hill and kept hold of it until 1955.
+The News was acquired by E.L.
+Kynoch, principal of the Fairfield grammar school, in December 1918, followed by Sam Hill in June 1920.
+Hill remained at the newspaper for 11 years.
+In January 1931, Edgar M. Allen and Ross Draper purchased the newspaper from Hill, and Allen bought out Draper later that year.
 In 1950, The Brentwood News building at 654 3rd Street was built under Allen's ownership.

-Other owners of the newspaper included Loyal Bisby from 1955 to 1957, Gentry Durham from 1957 to 1965, John Henderson from 1965 to 1966, Ernie Cox from 1966 to 1969 and William Brewer from 1969 to 1971.
+Allen published the paper for almost 25 years.
+In June 1955, he sold it to Loyal F. Bisby, of Oakland, for $35,000.
+In March 1957, Gentry Durham, city editor of the Antioch Ledger, bought the News.
+John C. Henderson bought the paper some time in 1965.
+He soon sold it in May 1966 to Ernest Y. Cox, assistant to Rep. John E. Moss.
+In January 1969, William H. Brewer became the owner.
+At that time circulation was 1,450.

-In 1971, Thomas F. and Samuel H. Mathews, owners of the Tracy Press purchased the Brentwood News.
-The next year in 1972, Bethel Island’s Bob Gromm become the Brentwood News managing editor.
-In 1986, the owners of Contra Costa Times in Walnut Creek and Daily Ledger in Antioch, Dean Lesher purchased the Brentwood News from Tom and Sam Mathews.
-After the acquisition, Bob Gromm remained as a columnist of the newspaper until 1989, when he was retired.
-On May 13, 1993, Dean S. Lesher, the owner of the newspaper died at the age of 89.
-On August 29, 1995, two years after Lesher's death, Margaret Lesher sold the privately held company to the Knight Ridder newspaper chain for $360 million, including the Brentwood News.
+In 1971, Thomas F. and Samuel H. Mathews, owners of the Tracy Press, purchased the News.
+The next year in 1972, Bethel Island’s Bob Gromm become News managing editor.
+In 1986, Dean Lesher, owner of Contra Costa Times and Daily Ledger, purchased the News from the Mathews.
+After the acquisition, Gromm remained as a columnist until 1989, when he was retired.
+On May 13, 1993, Lesher died at age 89.
+Two years later his widow sold Lesher Communications to the Knight Ridder newspaper chain for $360 million on August 29, 1995.
+The sale included the Brentwood News.